National Registry of Exonerations: Data

 The exoneration data indicates that factors contributing to false convictions vary by crime.
 The largest contributor to false convictions for homicide is perjury, often by someone who claims to have witnessed the crime or participated in it, and false confessions.
 In rape cases, the largest contributor is eyewitness misidentification, frequently by white victims who misidentify black defendants.
 Witness mistakes are also present in the majority of false convictions for robbery, which has few exonerations because DNA evidence is rarely available in such cases.
 The report also indicates that child sex abuse exonerations are almost all because it is later determined that no crime occurred.

 By March 2017 the total on the Registry exceeded 2,000.
 A 2017 report highlighted that although African Americans form 13% of the American population, they accounted for 47% of the exonerations on the Registry.
 To which must be added most of the 1,800 additional innocent defendants who were framed and convicted of crimes in 15 large-scale police scandals and later cleared in "group exonerations".

-Potential victims of injustice

-In 2014 a study involving the Registry found that 4% of those sentenced to death in the US turned out to be innocent.
-This 4% error rate has been extrapolated by commentators to the 2.2 million people in prison in the United States, giving them a figure of 88,000 innocent people behind bars, few of which have access to attorneys and innocence projects to appeal their cases.